Hawaii Elopement Packages

 Hale’iwa Beach

 Have you ever seen gorgeous green waters?
-Hale’iwa beach is known for its beautiful waters and turtles.
+Hale’iwa Beach is known for its beautiful waters and turtles.
 The views are wonderful here if you are looking for a sunset destination in Oahu.

 Yokohama Beach Park

 This is the perfect spot for a private elopement ceremony.
 Tourists, despite this Yokohama beach’s beauty, rarely travel to the west side of Oahu.
-The hour drive from Waikiki, the more popular beach, makes this destination a journey to get to.
+The hour-long drive from Waikiki, the more popular beach, makes this destination a journey to get to.
 We think, however, it’s worth the drive for privacy.

 Waikiki Beach

-This is a popular destination for tourists, but Waikiki beach can also be fun and lively for your elopement!
+This is a popular destination for tourists, but Waikiki Beach can also be fun and lively for your elopement!
 If you don’t mind the crowd, then this place is for you!
 There are also many great restaurants to hold a small ceremony after you two say, ‘I do’.

 Waialea Beach

 A lot of people visit this beach on the weekends, but it’s a breathtaking spot to say “I do”.
-Kahala Hotel & Resort is situated right by Waialea beach, which makes this spot ideal if you’re worried about where to get ready.
+Kahala Hotel & Resort is situated right by Waialea Beach, which makes this spot ideal if you’re worried about where to get ready.

 When to Elope in Hawaii

 The best time of year to go to Hawaii is between March and September.
-Keep in mind, peak season in Hawaii is from December to mid-April.
+Keep in mind, that peak season in Hawaii is from December to mid-April.

 The time of year and time of day you plan your Hawaii elopement depends on what you want to do during your wedding day and where you want to elope in Hawaii.
 Depending on the answers to those two, you can discuss with your elopement vendors what they suggest.